The iOS app allows you to adjust a number of settings. You can access these from the button at the top of the navigation sidebar.

 If you do not have a Plex account you can tap Sign Up to create a new Plex account and automatically sign the app into the new account.

 Should you wish to disconnect the app from you Plex account you can simply tap Sign Out to sign your Plex account out of the app.

 Automatically Sign In

-If you’re in a Plex Home, you can use this option to have the app automatically sign in to the currently-selected user and bypass any PIN for that user.
+If you’re in a Plex Home (or have set a PIN for your account), you can use this option to have the app automatically sign in to the currently-selected user and bypass any PIN for that user.
 This might be useful if you’re the only one that ever uses your phone and you don’t want to be bothered by the user menu appearing.

 Related Page: Plex Home

 Choose how many Cinema Trailers to play before a movie starts.